globalgov/manystates/.github/CONTRIBUTING.md

 - A unit test file should test one or more aspects of a single function.
 This makes it easier to identify the source of bugs, and prevents lower-level tests from failing when higher-level functions change.

-- The [naming convention](https://www.tidyverse.org/articles/2019/04/testthat-2-1-0/) for test files is: ``test-FILENAME_IN_R_DIRECTORY-FUNCTION_NAME.R``, i.e. test files are named after the file containing the original function in the [R](qStates/R) directory, pre-fixed with "test", and optionally post-fixed with the name of the function that is being tested.
+- The [naming convention](https://www.tidyverse.org/articles/2019/04/testthat-2-1-0/) for test files is: ``test-FILENAME_IN_R_DIRECTORY-FUNCTION_NAME.R``, i.e. test files are named after the file containing the original function in the [R](manystates/R) directory, pre-fixed with "test", and optionally post-fixed with the name of the function that is being tested.

 - If a test requires auxiliary functions from the package, e.g. to initialize a network with sample data, these belong in a helper file.
 There should be only one helper file for each `R` file, named ``helper-FILENAME_IN_R_DIRECTORY-FUNCTION_NAME.R``.
 Re-using existing test data is preferable to creating new data for every test.

 ## Versioning
-Note that the `qStates` package is version according to [semantic versioning](https://www.jvandemo.com/a-simple-guide-to-semantic-versioning/).
+Note that the `manystates` package is version according to [semantic versioning](https://www.jvandemo.com/a-simple-guide-to-semantic-versioning/).
 This means that versions follow the Major.Minor.Patch semantic format.